djblue/portal/README.md

 (p/close) ; Close the inspector when done
 ```

+**NOTE**: portal will keep objects from being garbage collected until they are
+cleared from the UI.

 ### Portal Atom

-For the `jvm`, `bb` and `web` platforms, you can pull values from portal back
-into your runtime by treating portal as an atom:
+To get a value from portal back into the repl, use the portal atom:

 ```clojure
 (def a (p/open))